GoingMerry-ThousandSunny/Usopp-Sniper_King/README.md

 <br>

 __Example :__
-Message publisher of type __Subject__ with 2 subscribers of type __Observer__, where publisher will publish message and subscribers will print the updated message.
+Message publisher of type __Subject__ with 2 subscribers of type __Observer__, where publisher will publish message and subscribers will print the message.
 <br>

 ```C